netrisai/docs/sandbox/Sandbox12/onprem-k8s.rst

   kubectl get bgp

-As seen our BGP peers are established:
+As we can see, our BGP peers have become established:

 .. code-block:: shell-session